 Valentine’s Day Desserts

-We love Valentine’s Day around here and it’s mainly because there is going to chocolate involved.
+We love Valentine’s Day around here and it’s mainly because there is going to be chocolate involved.

-Both of my kids are in middle and high school now, so gone are the days of sitting around the table and writing out Valentine’s for all the other kids in class.
+Both of my kids are older now, so gone are the days of sitting around the table and writing out Valentine’s for all the other kids in class.

 Didn’t you love those school Valentine parties?
 I know you’re thinking back right now about the cards you got.